 Welcome to my personal web-site.
-Here you will be able to find links to my articles, cv, and other projects.
+Here you will be able to find links to my articles, cv, and current projects.

-I graduated from the University of Oxford in Politics, Philosophy and Economics, where I ranked 2nd (of 350 students) in my cohort.
-I was subsequently a Peter Martin Fellow at the Financial Times, then worked for the World Bank as designer of the Indices of Social Development, and while living in Washington DC, founded the Washington European Society.
-In 2011-12, I was a visiting lecturer at the Higher School of Economics in St Petersburg, Russia while an associate of Harvard University's Davis Center for Russian and Eurasian studies.
-Since 2012 I have been a member of the Oxford Altius Society, and a Principal Investigator of the World Values Surveys.
+I graduated from the University of Oxford in Politics, Philosophy and Economics (BA), and completed by Ph.D. at the Harvard University Department of Government.
+I have previously served as a Peter Martin Fellow at the Financial Times, worked for the World Bank as designer of the Indices of Social Development, and founding president of the Washington European Society.
+I am a member of the Oxford Altius Society, and a Principal Investigator of the World Values Surveys.

 A link to my Google Scholar profile can be found here.